on February 21 / by Hannah Rinehart

 Don’t outsource being a parent to your child.
 No one else gets that role, so I encourage you to take full advantage of that honor and responsibility.

-1 - Listen.
+1 – Listen to them.

 Simply listening can make your child feel so connected!
 Listen to whatever they are willing to talk about, even if its not your favorite subject.